Madball: Departure of Jorge "Hoya Roc" Guerra and Not Your Kingdom (2020–present)

-In August 2023, Jorge "Hoya Roc" Guerra announced his intention to leave the band.
+In 2022, the band made multiple festival appearances.
+In the 2023 Madball brought back the Rebellion European Tour touring alongside H20 and others.
+In August 2023, longtime guitarist Jorge "Hoya Roc" Guerra announced his intention to leave the band.
 Guerra cited the band's decrease in activity and the resulting financial hardship as his reasons for leaving.
 He made it known that he would remain with the band through their two upcoming European tours.
+Following the two tours Guerra officially left the band after 33 years.
+He was then replaced by Sheer Terror guitarist Brendan Porray.
+The band continued touring heavily in 2024 making stops in the US and Europe.
+They toured in early February alongside Scowl and Sunami.
+They also held a mini tour in celebration of Set It Off 30th Anniversary.